Yeh-Wang/some_commend/GitCMD.md

 Updating files from remote repository that local repository doesn't have.
 * `git pull <remoteurl>`
 Download remote repository files and overwrite local repository.
+* `git branch --set-upstream-to origin/remotebranch`
+The local branch is set to track "origin/remotebranch".